-I’ve been in a major fashion rut this winter.
+I’ve been stuck in a major fashion rut this winter.
 My daily outfit consists of a bulky sweater paired with skinny jeans and boots.
-It’s warm and comfortable but getting predictably b-o-r-i-n-g.
-I don’t have any warm dresses in my wardrobe, so I made this upcycled sweater dress to fill that void.
+It’s warm and comfortable but getting b-o-r-i-n-g.
+I don’t have any winter dresses in my wardrobe, so I made this upcycled sweater dress to fill that void.
 In this tutorial, I’ll show you how to take 2 thrift store sweaters and combine them into a winter sweater dress.
 You can finish this project in an afternoon and wear it the same day.

 I scored these 2 extra large sweaters for $4 each at the thrift store.
-I usually detest turtlenecks but made an exception as this turtleneck was wide enough to keep me warm without choking me.
+I usually detest turtlenecks but made an exception as this one was wide enough to keep me warm without choking me.
 I thought it would be fun to mix these 2 sweaters into a color block dress.

 Here’s a quick overview of this sweaters to dress refashion: